Charley

 Notable People Named Charley

-Charley Esmee Hull is a successful English professional golfer known for her achievements on the Ladies European Tour and the LPGA Tour, including winning the prestigious CME Group Tour Championship in 2016.
+Charley Esmee Hull is an English professional golfer who has won tournaments on both the Ladies European Tour and the LPGA Tour.

-Charley Lindley Hoffman is an American professional golfer on the PGA Tour.
+Charley Hoffman is an American professional golfer competing on the PGA Tour.

-Charley Paddock - Charles William Paddock, an American athlete, achieved two Olympic gold medals during his career.
+Charley Paddock - Charles William Paddock was an American two-time Olympic champion.

-Charley Frazier - Charles Douglas Frazier was a professional football player known for his career as a wide receiver in the AFL and NFL, playing for the Houston Oilers and Boston Patriots from 1962 to 1970.
+Charley Frazier - Charles Douglas Frazier was an American professional football wide receiver who played for the Houston Oilers and Boston Patriots from 1962 to 1970 and was an AFL All-Star in 1966.

-Charley Aylett - Charley Bischoff "Tinny" Aylett was an Australian politician who served in the Tasmanian House of Assembly and also ran a pub in Hobart during his political career.
+Charley Aylett - Charley Bischoff "Tinny" Aylett was an Australian politician who served in the Tasmanian House of Assembly from 1946 to 1964, including as Speaker from 1959 to 1964, while also running a pub in Hobart.

-Charley Straight - Charles Theodore "Charley" Straight was an American pianist, bandleader, and composer known for his contributions to early jazz music.
+Charley Straight was an American pianist, bandleader, and composer.

-Charley Jordan was a renowned American St. Louis blues singer, songwriter, and guitarist with a distinctive style rooted in his rural background.
+Charley Jordan was an American blues singer, songwriter, guitarist, and talent scout from Mabelvale, Arkansas, known for his unique style rooted in rural influences.

-Charley Rogers - Charles Rogers was an English film actor, director, and screenwriter known for his work with Laurel and Hardy, born in Birmingham, Warwickshire, England.
+Charley Rogers - Charles Rogers was an English actor, director, and screenwriter best known for his association with Laurel and Hardy.

-Charley Wilkinson - Charles Earl "Charley" Wilkinson III is an accomplished American professional musician and assistant principal timpanist at the National Symphony Orchestra in Washington, D.C.
+Charley Wilkinson is an American musician who has served as the assistant principal timpanist of the National Symphony Orchestra in Washington, D.C. since 1979.

-Charley Justice - Charles Pell Justice was an American baseball outfielder in the Negro leagues, known for his time with the Cleveland Giants and the Detroit Stars.
+Charley Justice - Charles Pell Justice was an American baseball outfielder in the Negro leagues, playing for the Cleveland Giants in 1933 and the Detroit Stars in 1937.

 Miriam Johnson